-There's really no denying it: We humans don't deserve doggos.
+There's no denying it: We humans don't deserve dogs.
 Not only do our furry family members love us unconditionally, but they're incredibly loyal and affectionate, and their adorable doggy antics can turn a boring, old Monday into the best Monday ever.
 And, to top it all off, dogs are downright freaking adorable.

-In honor of our pupper friends, we've rounded up the 25 cutest and cuddliest dog breeds out there—from teeny, tiny teacup Pomeranians, to massive Great Pyrenees.
+In honor of our puppy friends, we've rounded up the 25 cutest and cuddliest dog breeds out there—from teeny, tiny teacup Pomeranians, to massive Great Pyrenees.
 Whether you're having a humdrum workday or just want to add some cute to your day, read on to peep the most adorable dog breeds—and learn some interesting facts about them.Continue to 2 of 26 below.

 02 of 26